mnvr/mars/coreutils.md

 compliant.
 Or neither might be, and in different ways.

 > `pax` is POSIX compliant.
 Nobody cares, everyone still ships `cpio`.

+## install

+Install is convenient for editing files in `/etc` because it can create leading directories, set file permissions, and of course copy the file all in a single invocation. `/dev/stdin` is a valid input file.